Core Grant Overview

 Recognition of Funding

-- Press Release announcing the grant award and its impact
+- Press Release announcing the grant award and project impact

-- Logo Lock-up incorporating the DRA logo in promotional materials
+- Use of the DRA logo lock-up on materials